Paula Frassinetti (1809-1882)

 Paula begins the last thirty years of her life which can be defined as the period of great expansion since the Institute, besides firmly consolidating itself in Liguria and in the Pontifical State, also extends its work to other parts of Italy and the world.
 In fact, various educational centres are established in Rome, and Paula starts thinking of opening a house in Naples, a boarding school in Bologna and an orphanage at Recanati.

-In 1866 the first missionaries leave for Brazil and in the same year Portugal is
+In 1866 the first missionaries leave for Brazil and in the same year Portugal is also reached.

 She lives in complete abandonment to the Will of God "the unique gem we must seek", as she says, and which constitutes her paradise: "Will of God - my paradise "!